The Pianist’s Guide to Dance Accompaniment

 A typical day will feature instructor presentation of techniques/tools to enhance dance accompaniment music, participants demonstrating their work in class, detailed comments by the instructor and feedback from other students, small group activities, and practice time.
 Assignments will include a variety of activities such as listening, arranging, practicing improvisation at the piano, and some composition.
 Participants will perform (with dancers) in a group concert at the end of the week.

-This institute is designed for late-intermediate to advanced-level pianists (high school, collegiate, and adult).
-No previous improvisation experience is required, but participants should be able to sightread or easily learn Classical sonatinas and Chopin waltzes, and should have some knowledge of keyboard harmony.
+No previous improvisation experience is required, but participants should be able to sightread or easily learn Classical sonatinas and Chopin waltzes and should have some knowledge of keyboard harmony.

 Professional Development Hours: 30